 Backlash and Reactions

-Anyways, that was a roundabout way of getting to more than a few questions to asks yourself before checking those boxes, calling that parents, and giving that student the slip of paper to go home.
+Ok.
+That was a nice tangent.
+And a roundabout way of getting to more than a few questions to ask yourself before suspending; before checking those boxes, calling that parent, and giving that student the slip of paper to go home.

 40 Questions to Ask Yourself before Suspending a Child

 - Are you being racist?
-Better questions, how are you being racist?
+Better question, how are you being racist?

 - Will the suspension teach them anything?
 Or are you trying to make a point, and to who?